-Purpose of this Report
+Purpose of This Report

-This report is intended solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Cherokee County Water and Sewerage Authority's internal control or on compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Cherokee County Water and Sewerage Authority's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Authority's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.